SciAuth/workshop/2022/index.md

 Call for Presentations
 ----------------------
-To present at WoTBAn&Az 2022, please send the names, affiliations, and emails for the presenters along with the title and a _short_ description of the topic to be presented to <workshop@sciauth.org> by **September 6, 2022**.
+**Deadline extended!** To present at WoTBAn&Az 2022, please send the names, affiliations, and emails for the presenters along with the title and a _short_ description of the topic to be presented to <workshop@sciauth.org> by **September 16, 2022**.

-We hope that presenters will be able to join us in person at the workshop in Bloomington.
-For presenters unable to travel, we will accommodate remote delivery of accepted presentations via Zoom.
+We hope that presenters will be able to join us in person at the workshop in Bloomington. **For presenters unable to travel, we will accommodate remote delivery of accepted presentations via Zoom**.

 Registration to the 2022 NSF Cybersecurity Summit is free (and required to present) at:
 <https://www.trustedci.org/2022-cybersecurity-summit>